MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/install/command-line-options-for-setup.md

 Use this information to configure scripts or to install Configuration Manager from a command line.
 For more information on how to use these command-line options, see [Command-line overview](use-a-command-line-to-install-sites.md).

-Run setup from the `\BIN\X64` directory of the Configuration Manager installation path on the site server.<!-- setup.exe vs setupwpf.exe? -->
+Run `setup.exe` from the `\BIN\X64` directory of the Configuration Manager installation path on the site server.

+> [!TIP]
+> You can also use `setupwpf.exe` from the same folder, but it doesn't include basic prerequisite checks.

 ## /DEINSTALL